Thinking about a home purchase? You’ve got a lot of decisions to make.

 In the aftermath of the mortgage meltdown, conventional lenders have enacted tougher credit guidelines.
 Those credit restrictions have kept countless civilians and service members from realizing their dreams of homeownership.

 But less-than-perfect credit is a manageable (and common) situation for VA loan recipients.
-Most VA lenders only require a credit score of 620.
+A 660 FICO is common cutoff among some VA lenders.
 That’s 142 points below the 762 average score boasted by conventional purchasers in September, 2012.

 VA loans also offer more flexibility regarding a recent foreclosure or bankruptcy.